-- Graduate credits offered for transfer credit must meet the following criteria: - · The credits must have been earned as graduate credit. - The credits must have been awarded within the time limit for the degree or certificate. - You must have earned a grade of B (3.0) or higher in the courses considered for transfer.
-(However, these grades are not included in the calculation of your grade point average.) - The department advisor and the program chair must have determined that the transfer courses are relevant to your program of study. - The credits must have been earned at an approved institution and be equivalent to graduate-level coursework or recommended for graduate-level credit by the American Council on Education (ACE) or other nationally recognized bodies or as part of an approved articulation agreement.
+Graduate credits offered for transfer credit must meet the following criteria:

+- · The credits must have been earned as graduate credit. - The credits must have been completed within three years of your first term of enrollment in a graduate degree or certificate program at UMGC. - You must have earned a grade of B (3.0) or higher in the courses considered for transfer.
+(However, these grades are not included in the calculation of your grade point average. - The department advisor and the program chair must have determined that the transfer courses are relevant to your program of study. - The credits must have been earned at a UMGC-approved accredited college or university and be equivalent to graduatelevel coursework or recommended for graduate-level credit by the American Council on Education (ACE) or other nationally recognized bodies or as part of an approved articulation agreement.

-FOR MASTER'S DEGREE PROGRAMS THAT REQUIRE CBR 600, DCL 600M, DCL 600T, OR PRO 600
+FOR MASTER'S DEGREE PROGRAMS THAT REQUIRE CBR 600, DCL 600M, OR DCL 600T

-Up to 6 credits of graduate coursework may be considered for transfer as replacement for DCL 600 or PRO 600, if earned at an approved institution.
+Up to 6 credits of graduate coursework may be considered for transfer as replacement for DCL 600, if earned at a UMGCapproved accredited college or university.

-If you have previously earned a master's degree from an approved institution, you are eligible to receive transfer credit for DCL 600M or PRO 600 in recognition of the fundamental competencies essential for successful completion of a graduate degree program.
-If you have earned graduate credit but have not earned a master's degree, you may request a review of transfer credit for DCL 600M or PRO 600.
+If you have previously earned a master's degree from an approved institution, you are eligible to receive transfer credit for DCL 600M in recognition of the fundamental competencies essential for successful completion of a graduate degree program.
+If you have earned graduate credit but have not earned a master's degree, you may request a review of transfer credit for DCL 600M.

-All graduate credits offered for transfer credit in replacement of DCL 600M or PRO 600 are reviewed for approval and must meet the following criteria:
+All graduate credits offered for transfer credit in replacement of DCL 600M are reviewed for approval and must meet the following criteria:

-- · Credits must have been earned as graduate credit. - A grade of B or higher must have been earned in the courses considered for transfer.
-These grades, however, will not be included in the calculation of the grade point average at UMGC. - Credits must have been earned at an approved institution and be equivalent to graduate-level coursework or recommended for graduate-level credit by ACE.
+- Credits must have been earned as graduate credit. - A grade of B or higher must have been earned in the courses considered for transfer.
+These grades, however, will not be included in the calculation of the grade point average at UMGC. - Credits must have been earned at a UMGC-approved accredited college or university and be equivalent to graduate-level coursework or recommended for graduate-level credit by ACE.